Chinese automakers gain ground in South Africa as competitive pricing spurs demand

 PHOTO

-JOHANNESBURG - Chinese automakers expanded their share of the South African passenger car market to 16.8% in 2025 from 11.2% a year earlier, industry data showed on Friday, as competitively priced, technology-rich sport utility vehicles and long warranties reshaped competition.
+Chinese automakers expanded their share of the South African passenger car market to 16.8% in 2025 from 11.2% a year earlier, industry data showed on Friday, 15 May, as competitively priced, technology-rich sport utility vehicles and long warranties reshaped competition.

-The domestic new vehicle market has entered a period of recalibration marked by affordability pressures, shifting consumer expectations and intensifying global competition, auto industry body naamsa said in its annual report on Friday.
+The domestic new vehicle market has entered a period of recalibration marked by affordability pressures, shifting consumer expectations and intensifying global competition, auto industry body Naamsa said in its annual report on Friday, 15 May.

 The most dramatic shift in 2025 has been the "meteoric rise" of imported Chinese brands in South Africa's light vehicle market, offering modern technology, competitive pricing and long warranties that have helped them move into the mainstream, it added.